dev88jerry/CS450/README.md

-# CS450
+# CS450/CS550

-CS450 - Elements of Big Data
+CS450/550 - Elements of Big Data.
+Cross listed graduate course on big data topics such as Spark and Hadoop